TryQuiet/framework-builder/README.md

 Additionaly, path mapping file for overriding dlopen can be found (`deps/override-dlopen-paths-data.json`).

 ## Build for Android
+> NOTE: You must use machine running Linux to build for Android.
 > NOTE: Currently, the only supported architecture for Android is arm64

 The only <b>prerequisite</b> is to have Android NDK installed locally (https://developer.android.com/ndk/downloads) (version 21.4 is confirmed to be working).